 Strike 4: Removal of membership effective immediately.

 Section 3: Impeachment 3.1 Any person holding a position is subject to Impeachment.
-3.2 Any person holding a position who fails to fulfill his/her position requirements or fails to adhere to the rules of the Company as outlined in Article XIII, "Conditions of Membership," shall be Impeached and possibly removed from the Company.
+3.2 Any person holding a position who fails to fulfill their position requirements or fails to adhere to the rules of the Company as outlined in Article XIII shall be Impeached and possibly removed from the Company.
 3.3 The General Committee of the Board of Directors shall serve as a grievance committee to hear any grievances brought forth by any Member of the Company.
 The Committee shall meet to discuss the severity of the charges, and shall decide, by majority vote, whether or not the Impeachment of the accused member will be brought before the entire Company for a final decision.
 3.4 The Impeachment proceedings shall be held within one month of the decision to pursue Impeachment.
 If there is no official meeting in that time period an Emergency Meeting shall be convened.
 3.5 The ratification for Condemnation or Vindication shall require a two-thirds vote of the Members present.
 3.6 The President, if not involved, will Chair the proceedings.
-If the President is involved, responsibility shall fall upon the Producer, Vice-President, Secretary-Treasurer, Public Relations Director, Alumni Committee Head, Fundraising Committee Head, Internet Committee Head, History Committee Head, Bylaw Committee Head, Education Committee Head, Social Activities Committee Head, General Director, Musical Director, Choral Director, Technical Director, and Choreographer, respectively, until a member is not involved in the Impeachment proceedings.
+If the President is involved, responsibility shall fall upon the Producer, Vice President, Secretary-Treasurer, Public Relations Director, Alumni Committee Head, Fundraising Committee Head, Internet Committee Head, History Committee Head, Bylaw Committee Head, Education Committee Head, Social Activities Committee Head, General Director, Musical Director, Choral Director, Technical Director, and Choreographer, respectively, until a member is not involved in the Impeachment proceedings.
 3.7 In the event that the accused fails to acknowledge contact made by the Grievance Committee in regards to said accusation, the committee has the right to impose a decision based on the evidence presented by the accuser.
 Once a decision is made it will not be eligible to be reopened under any circumstances.
 3.8 Argument shall have a time limit set upon it.
-One person shall be selected by volunteering or by Board of Director's conscription to keep time.
+One person shall be selected by volunteering or by Board of Directors' conscription to keep time.
 Each party, prosecutors and defendants, shall have exactly fifteen uninterrupted minutes to state their arguments.
 After both sides have stated their case, each party shall have exactly ten minutes to take questions from the floor and further rebut accusations.
 After this has taken place all parties involved, prosecutors and defendants, shall withdraw from the meeting place.
 The vote shall then take place by secret ballot.
 The accused Member shall be informed of the results at a special Company Meeting to be held as soon as possible after the vote.
 3.9 The General Committee of the Board of Directors shall determine the penalty.
 The minimum penalty shall be removal from Office.
 The maximum penalty shall be permanent expulsion from the Company.
 3.10 Any necessary elections to fill posts shall take place at the meeting convened to pass judgment upon the accused.
 The elections shall take place as described in Article VIII.

 Section 4: Resignation 4.1 Resignation from a position shall be for the remainder of the season.
 4.2 Resignation from the Company shall be for the remainder of the season subject to Article III, Section 3, 3.3.
 4.3 All Resignations must be given to the President in writing, and, once accepted by the President, are considered final.
-If the President wishes to resign, notice must then be given to the Vice-President.
+If the President wishes to resign, notice must then be given to the Vice President.
 Members who resign have the option of rejoining by again paying dues.
-4.4 Any Member of the Executive Committee or General Committee of the Board of Directors who resigns from their elected position shall be ineligible for election in any position held the current and following seasons.
+4.4 Any Member of the Executive Committee or General Committee of the Board of Directors who resigns from their elected position shall be ineligible for election in any position held the current and following season.

 Section 2: Other Meetings 2.1 The Board may also convene any other Company Meeting it deems necessary.